menu cross down-arrow up-arrow

 what to do in nova scotia lobster bake

 When in Nova Scotia, you must try lobster.
 They have perfected serving lobster every way imaginable.
 From lobster poutine, to lobster bisque, and lobster soup.
+But the best way to enjoy fresh Nova Scotia Lobster is with nothing at all.

-If you get the chance, set up shop at a local eatery and enjoy a lobster boil with lobsters straight out of the ocean.
+If you get the chance, set up shop at a local eatery and enjoy a fresh lobster boil with lobsters straight out of the ocean.
 No butter, no salt just pure clean meat.

 nova scotia road trip cabot trail

-Rated as one of the best road trips in the world, visitors flock to the trail to witness its breathtaking views, enjoy its world-class hikes and take in the scenic lookouts along the drive.
+There is no doubt that Cape Breton is the top attraction in Nova Scotia because of the Cabot Trail coastal drive.
+Rated as one of the best road trips in the world, Your Nova Scotia road trip could consist only of Cape Breton Island.
+Visitors flock to the trail to witness its breathtaking views, enjoy its world-class hikes and take in the scenic lookouts along the drive.

 We wrote an in-depth guide to the Cabot Trail, but here are some of the highlights below that you can see.
 Be sure to check out the full guide.

 Baddeck is an important stop on the Cabot Trail because it was home to Alexander Graham Bell’s summer house.
+Built on the site of his cottage named “Beinn Bhreagh”, Gaelic for “Beautiful Mountain.”
+Learn about his famous inventions like the telephone and his work with Hellen Keller.

 North River Kayaking